 Let’s analyze further while seeing how this tool works in order to understand it better.
 Since it is an online tool only, we first need to visit the official website.
 The home screen is a simple introduction page, providing some background on black and white images as a concept, with an example image on the right side.
 We need to move to the workstation of colourise.com as it is our actual operating page.
 Have a look here:

 As you can see, the big dialog box or button at the center is used for uploading images.
 If preferred, you can also drag and drop images.
 Below are the restrictions.
 The tool supports jpg, jpeg, and png file formats.
 As for size and resolution, 5 MB and 1200 x 1200 px are supported, respectively.
 Not to mention that you can process just one image at a time, which leaves batch processing a feature to be added in the future, hopefully.
 The web pages themselves load fairly quickly and the UI is short and sweet, which every user always desires from an online AI tool.
 Colourise.com delivers on that pretty decently.

 When you upload your image, the tool will display a box in which you will see your original image on the left while it processes then displays the output on the right for comparison.
 It will look something like this:

 There are of course sample black and white images presented by the website but the image you see above is a random image chosen to test the software.
 As you see, the restoration is commendable.
 Not only do the colors look realistically accurate but minute details such as shadows are really well done as well.
 The time it took for the software to process this image wasn’t that long either.
-Colourise.com is surely apt to colorize black and white photos.
+Colourise.com is surely apt to colorize photos online.

 Another good thing about this tool is that it deletes your uploaded image permanently after 30 minutes.
 It is a good security measure and works with or without the user being alert.